sde-gui/libsmfm-core/libsmfm-changelog-next.md

  * More user friendly file delete confirmation dialog
    * Display the selected file name or number of multiple selected files in the dialog.
    * Display the message that permanent deletion cannot be undone.
+ * FmFileMenu:
- * FmFileMenu: Display "Rename" in a separate section, not in the one where "Add Bookmark" and addtional menu items are located.
+   * Display "Rename" in a separate section, not in the one where "Add Bookmark" and addtional menu items are located.
+   * Applications listed in "Open With" menu can now be "smart grouped" when `[ui]app_list_smart_grouping` is enabled.

 **Bugfixes and stability improvements:**